vivo-project/VIVO-release-publisher/README.md

 1. Run [./publishReleaseVitro.sh](./publishReleaseVitro.sh)
 1. Check new release in the Vitro GitHub repository
    1. https://github.com/vivo-project/Vitro/releases/
-1. Complete publishing process via sonatype
+1. Complete publishing process via central sonatype repository
-    1. Go to https://oss.sonatype.org/index.html (Nexus Repository Manager)
+   1. Go to https://central.sonatype.com/ (Maven Central Repository)
-    1. Click on Log In (Top Right Corner) and use your ossrh id from your settings.xml file
+   1. Click on Log In (Top Right Corner) and use your central sonatype id from your settings.xml file
-    1. Click Staging Repositories in left navigation under Build Promotion which will open a new tab
-    1. Search for "vivoweb" in upper right search box (project will not have $REPO in title)
-    1. Select repository and verify that $REPO is present in the Content tab
+   1. Click Publish in top right corner and click on Deployments
-        1. Look for the correct types as well - war, pom, jar, md5, asc, etc.
+   1. Check whether everything looks ok  - war, pom, jar, md5, asc, etc.
-            1. Note there is sometimes a delay on larger files showing in the Repo.
-    1. Click Close, then Refresh, then Release
-    1. After a few moments click into the search under Artifact Search in the left navigation and type "vivoweb"
-    1. A new Search tab will appear with all of the org.vivoweb Release artifacts
-    1. Verify that the new release versions are now listed
-        1. Note there is sometimes a delay on larger files showing in the Repo.
-    1. This will publish the artifacts to the Sonatype releases repository and start the process of syncing them with Maven Central, which may take several hours.
-When finished, they'll be available at http://repo1.maven.org/maven2/org/vivoweb.
+   1. If everything is ok, Click on Publish (otherwise Click on Drop and fix the issue and start releasing process again)
+   1. In a couple of minutes, new artefacts will be available at https://repo1.maven.org/maven2/org/vivoweb.

 ## Publishing a VIVO release ##
 1. Wait until the Vitro release is available in the maven repository (http://repo1.maven.org/maven2/org/vivoweb).
 This make take several hours or one day.
 1. Run [./publishReleaseVIVO.sh](./publishReleaseVIVO.sh)
 1. Check new release in the VIVO GitHub repository
     1. https://github.com/vivo-project/VIVO/releases/
-1. Complete publishing process via sonatype
+1. Complete publishing process via central sonatype repository
-    1. Go to https://oss.sonatype.org/index.html (Nexus Repository Manager)
+    1. Go to https://central.sonatype.com/ (Maven Central Repository)
-    1. Click on Log In (Top Right Corner) and use your ossrh id from your settings.xml file
+    1. Click on Log In (Top Right Corner) and use your central sonatype id from your settings.xml file
-    1. Click Staging Repositories in left navigation under Build Promotion which will open a new tab
-    1. Search for "vivoweb" in upper right search box (project will not have $REPO in title)
-    1. Select repository and verify that $REPO is present in the Content tab
+    1. Click Publish in top right corner and click on Deployments
-        1. Look for the correct types as well - war, pom, jar, md5, asc, etc.
+    1. Check whether everything looks ok  - war, pom, jar, md5, asc, etc.
-            1. Note there is sometimes a delay on larger files showing in the Repo.
-    1. Click Close, then Refresh, then Release
-    1. After a few moments click into the search under Artifact Search in the left navigation and type "vivoweb"
-    1. A new Search tab will appear with all of the org.vivoweb Release artifacts
-    1. Verify that the new release versions are now listed
-        1. Note there is sometimes a delay on larger files showing in the Repo.
-    1. This will publish the artifacts to the Sonatype releases repository and start the process of syncing them with Maven Central, which may take several hours.
-When finished, they'll be available at http://repo1.maven.org/maven2/org/vivoweb.
+    1. If everything is ok, Click on Publish (otherwise Click on Drop and fix the issue and start releasing process again)
+    1. In a couple of minutes, new artefacts will be available at https://repo1.maven.org/maven2/org/vivoweb.
 1. Make release announcement and update technical documentation at [wiki](https://wiki.lyrasis.org/vivo/community-pages/releases)
 1. Distribute the message that new release has been published